Managing emacsclient windows in StumpWM

 focussing/cycling through running emacsclients.
 Where no emacsclient

-is currently running, it executes instead emacsclient -c
+is currently running, it executes instead emacsclient -c, opening

 a windowed emacsclient.
 And the bindings let me press the prefix and